 The old roster in its entirety, and most of their sprites, can be viewed here.

 Among other things, removed stages include the two Test Stagesnote White with a green floor, simple and MS-Painted.
-Stage 1 was perfectly flat and Stage 2 had a curvy terrain., Brawl's Battlefield and Final Destinationnote Replaced in v0.9b and β respectively with an original design, Brawl's Wi-Fi Waiting Roomnote Deemed redundant due to having an identical layout to both Final Destination and Hazard Switch 3DS, the Temple of Timenote Deemed redundant due to Chaos Shrine having a near-identical layout; replaced by Clock Town: The Final Day, Mushroom Kingdom IInote From Melee; replaced by the original design of Mushroom Kingdom 3, and Galaxy Toursnote Mostly the same, but the central hub was replaced by Starship Mario due to the former central hub, the Comet Observatory, having a frustrating layout.
+Stage 1 was perfectly flat and Stage 2 had a curvy terrain., Brawl's Battlefield and Final Destinationnote Replaced in v0.9b and β respectively with an original design, Brawl's Wi-Fi Waiting Roomnote Deemed redundant due to having an identical layout to both Final Destination and Hazard Switch 3DS, the Temple of Timenote Deemed redundant due to Chaos Shrine having a near-identical layout; replaced by Clock Town: The Final Day, Mushroom Kingdom IInote From Melee; replaced by the original design of Mushroom Kingdom 3, Yoshi's Island 64 note From Smash 64; replaced by Melee's Yoshi Story and Galaxy Toursnote Mostly the same, but the central hub was replaced by Starship Mario due to the former central hub, the Comet Observatory, having a frustrating layout.

 Characters used to have individual revival platforms to appear on whenever they lost a life.
 It was later deemed to have looked good on paper but not in practice, and replaced by a universal one like in the official Smash games.